This post may contain affiliate links. See my privacy policy for details.

 Apparently, Disneyland first called this sandwich the Monte Cristo.
 This sandwich is similar to the French Croque Monsieur, another famous sandwich everyone enjoys.
 From the 1930s to the 1960s, you can find this sandwich in cookbooks, listed as a “French sandwich,” “Toasted ham sandwich,” and “French toasted cheese sandwich.”

-The first step was to create a sweet batter, as the batter they use at The Blue Bayou is NOT savory!
+The first step is to create a sweet batter, as the batter they use at The Blue Bayou is NOT savory!
 You need to have some sweetness to it to counter the meat and cheese inside; otherwise, you are not getting the real deal.
 I sat there while eating it and mentally picked apart the batter, tasting the sweet twinge to it, knowing that sugar was definitely an ingredient.
 If you don’t use a sweet batter, you are not going to get anything close flavor-wise.
 It might still be good, but not great!

-The second was to figure out how to get all that goodness inside…well, to stay on the inside!
+The second part was to figure out how to get all that goodness inside…well, to stay on the inside!
 While I think that the Monte Cristo at the Blue Bayou doesn’t have bread as much as it has all batter, I will use some white bread to give us that same effect.

 These are as close as you can get to the real thing without actually eating them at Disneyland!
 When you are done, you will have one amazing-looking sandwich, like the one pictured below.
 I used Texas toast because it is so perfectly squared—easier to batter and fry up—but any white bread with a square shape will also work.
 Decide if you want thin or thick bread at the start and go from there.